 Please call 863-508-3058 to access the citizen information line.
 This provides a recorded message containing important up-to-date information for citizens.
 It will be updated as the storm progresses and will provide important information when recovery efforts begin after the storm.

-ALL CITY OFFICES & FACILITIES CLOSED WEDNESDAY, THURSDAY AND FRIDAY
+ALL CITY OFFICES & FACILITIES CLOSED (UPDATES PER STORM)

 As the situation develops, information and resources are posted at: